-D. Industry Experience
+IV.D Industry Experience

 Among successful entrepreneurs more broadly, we further consider the idea that capabilities may increase with experience by consulting prior employment histories.
 Using the LEHD to link 2.5 million founders to their prior work experience, we examine, for every founder, whether the individual has prior work experience in the specific sector of the start-up.
 Overall, the results (Table 3) indicate that founders with both closer and longer experience in the specific industrial sector of the start-up see substantially greater success rates.
-For achieving a 1 in 1,000 highest-growth firm, having no experience in the 2-digit level industry leads to a success rate of 0.11 percent, while having at least three years of experience in the start-up's industry shows success rates rising to 0.22 percent (NAICS2 experience), 0.24 percent (NAICS4 experience), and 0.26 percent (NAICS6 experience).
-These findings are the opposite of stories that emphasize an outsider advantage for founders-which
+For achieving a 1 in 1,000 highest-growth firm, having no experience in the 2-digit level industry leads to a success rate of 0.11%, while having at least three years of experience in the start-up's industry shows success rates rising to 0.22% (NAICS2 experience), 0.24% (NAICS4 experience), and

-17The stock price multiple is the ratio of the closing stock price five years in the future to the January 1 closing stock price in the current year.
+17 The stock price multiple is the ratio of the closing stock price five years in the future to the January 1st closing stock price in the current year.
 The stock price series are post IPO and account for dividends and splits.
 While Facebook would be a natural addition to this quartet of firms, the stock price series is too short as yet to allow such analysis.